gwochy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod --reference=olleh hello // this script mirrors the permissions in one file into another

 chmod -R +111 */  //this script adds execution permissions to all subfolders in the current directory

+mkdir -m 751 my_dir // this script creates a directory my_dir with 751 permissions